nirajanDevHub108/Github-Action/README.md

 # *Matricies*
 - run several variations of the same job
 -under matrix strategy we decribe value to be used in multiple way
+- **warning*
+-Each executed job count towards billing purpose.
+A matrix generating 9 jobs of 3 minutes each will lead to 27 minutes of billied time so that will be action time you used for runing long jobs